peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

     public PeterO.BigInteger ToBigInteger();

 Converts this value to an arbitrary-precision integer.
-Any fractional part in this value will be discarded when converting to a big integer.
+Any fractional part of this value will be discarded when converting to a big integer.

 <b>Returns:</b>